WilsonGregory/ginjax/README.md

 ### GeometricImage

 The GeometricImage is the main concept of this package.
-We define a geometric image for dimension D, spatial dimensions, parity p, and tensor order k.
+We define a geometric image for dimension D, spatial dimensions, parity p, and tensor order k of either contravariant or covariant axes.
 To construct a geometric image, do: `image = GeometricImage(data, parity, D)`.
 Data is a jnp.array with the shape spatial dimensions followed by `(D,)*k)`.
+Images default to being defined on the torus, aka periodic boundary conditions.
+When working with a metric that is not the flat Euclidean metric, you can define which tensor axes are contravariant (the default) or covariant.

 ### MultiImage

 The MultiImage class allow us to group multiple images together that have the same dimension and spatial dimensions.
 MultiImage is a dictionary where the keys are (tensor order k, parity p) and the values are a image data block which has some number of initial axes followed by spatial axes and tensor axes.
 Common numbers of prior axes are 1 for channels, or 2 for batch followed by channels.
 The machine learning layers and models defined in this package expect a single axis for the channels, while the training code expects batch and then channels.
 You can easily construct MultiImages from images using the `from_images` function.
+Additionally, MultiImages can be created with an associated metric tensor field.

 ## Authors and Attribution
 - **Wilson Gregory** (JHU)